Mortgage Insurance in Australia: Everything You Need to Know

 When do you pay LMI?

 LMI is typically paid as a one-time premium at settlement.
-You have two options:
+You've two options:

 - Pay upfront: Include it in your settlement funds.
 The cleanest option but requires more cash.